lk-geimfari/awesomo/languages/PHP.md

 [**Symfony**](https://github.com/symfony/symfony) The Symfony framework was launched in 2005, and although it’s been in existence for much longer than other frameworks on this list, it’s a reliable and mature platform.
 Symfony is an extensive PHP MVC framework and the only framework known to follow PHP and web standards to the tee.

 Reasons to use Symfony
--Symfony is the perfect choice for developing large-scale enterprise projects.
+- Symfony is the perfect choice for developing large-scale enterprise projects.
 It’s easy to install and configure on most platforms.
--One of its key features?
+- One of its key features?
 It’s reusable PHP components.
 It also boasts database engine–independence, and it’s stable, complies with most web best practices and design patterns, and allows for integration with other vendor libraries.
--Symfony is also highly flexible and can integrate with bigger projects like Drupal.
+- Symfony is also highly flexible and can integrate with bigger projects like Drupal.
 Symfony and Laravel have many common and unique features, which makes it difficult to say which of these frameworks is better.

 <p align="center">
     <a href="https://github.com/symfony/symfony">